Harrison Petty: AFL career

 Petty returned to the forward line early in 2024 but struggled for goals, kicking just nine in 20 games.

-In early 2025, Petty returned to defence but was soon required in Melbourne's struggling forwad line and ended the season with a career high 20 goals.
+In early 2025, Petty returned to defence but was soon required in Melbourne's struggling forward line and ended the season with a career high 20 goals.

+In round 2 of 2026, Dockers forward Patrick Voss came under scrutiny for mocking Petty's bald spot.
+Voss was fined a reduced $1000 due to an early plea agreement, and received criticism from AFL legends, Nick Riewoldt & Max Gawn.

 Statistics

-Updated to the end of the 2025 season.
+Updated to the end of round 22, 2026.